 Kung Fu Panda: Showdown of Legendary Legends was released on the Nintendo 3DS in November 2015.
 It is a game based on the movie franchise made by Dreamworks Animation that depicts a panda named Po Ping, who becomes a prophesied Dragon Warrior.
 The handheld title sees Po Ping and many other characters from the movies stand off against each other in a fighting-style game.

-The panda appears on other gaming sites, too, including the casino site Royal Panda.
-Reading the Royal Panda casino review, you can see that the site houses a number of slot games and depicts a panda dressed in the uniform of the Royal Canadian Mounted Police on the home page.
+The panda appears on other gaming sites, too, including the casino site Royal Panda Casino Review.
+The Online casino site houses a number of slot games and depicts a panda dressed in the uniform of the Royal Canadian Mounted Police on the home page.
 The site also offers a loyal panda reward scheme that sees loyalty points awarded for every amount wagered that can be redeemed in the loyal panda shop for things like free spins, iPads, iPhones and other cool stuff.

 Other Nintendo titles that portray the panda include The Hand of Panda, which is a game for the Nintendo 3DS that sets challenges for your panda character to chop, karate-style, a number of different objects and materials using the power of the hand, an ancient ability to break any object that comes across your path, taught by your old teacher Master Koi.